libccrisostomo/explore-europe-ds/README.md

 <br>
 <br>

-### Sunburst plot for 'Data Scientist' entry-level job offers in the European Union: <p>
+### Sunburst plot for 'Data Scientist' entry-level job offer locations in the European Union: <p>
 This plot shows the occurrence proportions in the job locations for each country/city. <p>

 ![Sunburst Plot EU](./Plots/Sunburst_plot_EU.png)